Report: The State of Usage-Based Pricing in 2023

 Stephen Hateley

 The report shows that the market is heading just where we at DigitalRoute have anticipated.
-The monetization of usage-based services has reached a new level of maturity in which software businesses can increase the simplicity and accuracy of pricing.
+The monetization of usage-based services has reached a new level of maturity in which SaaS businesses can increase the simplicity and accuracy of pricing.

 OpenView sees hybrid pricing models as the sweet spot where more SaaS businesses will position themselves.
 By combining elements of both usage-based and traditional subscription pricing, SaaS companies are finding new flexibility.